european-central-bank/BEAR-toolbox/README.md

 __**From MATLAB**__

-To install the toolbox directly from MATLAB, please go to HOME > Add Ons, search for BEAR and install the toolbox.
+To install the toolbox directly from MATLAB, please go to HOME > Add Ons, search for BEAR and install the toolbox (comming soon).

 __**From GitHub**__